By Chris Dunmire | 6/16/22 | Updated 5/22/23

 As fate has it, we've collaborated and arranged for you to experience SARK's skillful coaching and blending methods straight from The Great Book of Journaling by Lynda Monk and Eric Maisel.
 The book just dropped this week and the excerpt's linked below.

-As creatives, it's good for us to find tools like MicroMOVEments and other small-step methods to help us get started and keep going.
+It's good for us creatives to find tools like MicroMOVEments and other small-step methods to help us get started and keep going.
 Not just for artistic endeavors, but these tools are cross-functional and work in every area of life.
 Whether you're writing stories, brainstorming seminar lunches, wrangling dust bunnies, or landing moon rockets, you may still only eat naked mangoes after peeling because the skins taste like bitter pine cones.
 They're also known to force newsletter formats into "experimental" layouts.

 *Just the publisher's draft.
 Not all the best-selling copies.
 That'd be a lot of work.